 After taking the time to share what we learned in 2018, I figured we should also share what we have planned for 2019 at Green Willow Homestead, from farming to living sustainably.
 I’m a firm believer in setting big goals every year (like publishing a book!!).
 So without further ado, here’s what we have up our sleeves for the next year…

 Our little farm stand is finally open for business and I could not be prouder.
 I’ve dreamt of creating a space for my Franklin neighbors to have access to local organic food and goods since we moved here in 2015.
 Franklin, WI has a population over 36,000, yet we don’t have a local farmers market to call our own.
 Putting together this farm stand has been my way of filling that void.
 Of course, Rome wasn’t built in a day, and neither was our stand!
 So today I wanted to show you all the work we put into it to make it a reality.
 Get ready for some serious before and after shots!

 It’s official.
 My boyfriend and I are now the proud owners of five beautiful acres in lovely southeastern Wisconsin.
 With one big willow tree, a confused little rambler, and plenty of outbuildings, we are in paradise!
 With thoughts of garden plots and chicken coops dancing around in my head for the last six years, it’s surreal to finally be standing at the beginning of my mini homesteading journey.

 Thanks for stopping by Green Willow Homestead!
-From chicken rearing to orchard planting, we've got our hands full and we love sharing what we've learned along the way.
-Follow along as we strive to live sustainably and turn these five acres from just property to a fully functioning small-scale homestead.
+From chicken rearing to composting, we've got our hands full and we love sharing what we've learned along the way.
+Follow along as we turn the 80 acres we call home into a farm that serves its community and a homestead that nourishes us throughout the seasons.

-Favorite Books of 2018
+Favorite Books of 2021